Ergodicity and stability of hybrid systems with piecewise constant type state-dependent switching: Wellposedness of hybrid system with piecewise constant type switching

 \item[$\mathrm{(A2)}$] For each $k\geq 0$, the $Q$-matrix $(q_{ij}^{(k)})_{i,j\in\S}$ in \eqref{a-3} or \eqref{a-4} is irreducible and conservative, which means that $q_i^{(k)}=-q_{ii}^{(k)}=\sum_{j\neq i}q_{ij}^{(k)}$ for every $i\in\S$. \end{itemize} \begin{myrem} Condition (A1) is used to ensure the existence and uniqueness of the solution to \eqref{a-1} as usual, which can be weakened to be non-Lipschitz as in \cite{Sh15}, or be in certain integrable space as in \cite{Zh19}.
 Condition (A2) is a standard condition in the study of continuous time Markov chains. \end{myrem}

 Let

-In the spirit of Skorokhod's representation theorem \cite{Sko}, we shall construct a sequence of intervals $\Gamma_{ij}(x)$ whose length is related to $q_{ij}(x)$, and then use them to define a stochastic process in terms of a Poisson random measure, which will be our desired threshold type switching process.
+In the spirit of Skorokhod's representation theorem \cite{Sko}, we shall construct a sequence of intervals $\Gamma_{ij}(x)$ whose length is related to $q_{ij}(x)$, and then use them to define a stochastic process in terms of a Poisson random measure, which will be our desired piecewise constant type switching process.
 Precisely, put

 By the definition of $K_0$ in \eqref{K0} and \eqref{a-3}, it is clear that

 For $n\geq 2$, put

 Denote $U_n=\big[(2n-3)NK_0,(2n-1)NK_0)$, $n\geq 2$.
 Then $\Gamma_{nk}(x)\subset U_n$.
 Let then $U_n\subset [0,\kappa_0]$ for $1\leq n\leq N$.
 For the convenience of notation, we put $\Gamma_{ii}(x)=\emptyset$ and $\Gamma_{ij}(x)=\emptyset$ if $q_{ij}(x)=0$.
 Let